Skip to main content

 • Free admission on Veterans Day for military personnel with valid photo ID.

-• The Garden is pleased to offer CASA caregivers accompanied by their foster children free daily admission for up to six guests.
+• Red Butte is pleased to offer CASA caregivers accompanied by their foster children free daily admission for up to six guests.
 We believe that children live happier, healthier, and more fulfilled lives when they create connections to their natural environment.
 This is especially true for vulnerable and at-risk children.

-• Red Butte Garden supports Museums for All and free admission for those who receive food assistance.
+• Red Butte supports Museums for All and free daily admission for those who receive food assistance.

 • Present your EBT (Electronic Benefit Transfer), WIC (Women, Infants, and Children), or SNAP (Supplemental Nutrition Assistance Program) card and valid photo ID to receive free Garden admission for 1-4 guests.